Bassadin/ttn-locator/README.md

 A simple service that reads data from TTNMapper and stores it in a PostgreSQL database.
 Supports device subscriptions from which it will pull data from TTNMapper to get RSSI and GPS data according to the gateways that received the signal.

-The goal is to write queries that can determine a device's location based on the RSSI and/or ToA data alone.
+The goal is to write queries that can determine a device's location based on the RSSI values.

-## Important note
+## Used Technologies

-**Not at all production-ready yet!**

-## 🍔 Stack Specs

 -   Node.js
 -   Express
 -   TypeScript
 -   Prisma
 -   Postgres
+-   GitHub Copilot

-## 🧬 Development
+## Development

 -   `pnpm i`
 -   `pnpm i -g prisma ts-node`